SCRT-HQ/VaporShell/docs/glossary/New-VSApiGatewayDomainName.md

----
-layout: glossary
-title: New-VSApiGatewayDomainName
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSApiGatewayDomainName

 ## SYNOPSIS
-Adds an AWS::ApiGateway::DomainName resource to the template
+Adds an AWS::ApiGateway::DomainName resource to the template.
+The AWS::ApiGateway::DomainName resource specifies a custom domain name for your API in API Gateway.

 ## SYNTAX